Educational Reforms in Al-Azhar Institutes

 Syria, after nearly half a century of school curricula, influenced by the nationalist ideology of the Baath Party, which glorify the personality of Hafez al-Assad, and later his son Bashar, it moves to new textbooks that present history from the perspective of PKK and glorify its leader Abdullah Ocalan and his ideas.
 Then comes the textbooks of the Islamic State organization with its extremist ideology.
 Finally, the Syrian opposition, used the textbooks issued by the regime itself after important modifications were made to them before the Turkish Ministry of Education commissioned Syrian teachers to write special textbooks for schools in northern Syria, controlled by Turkey.

 what do these history textbooks provide?
 What are the points of convergence and points of difference between them?
 How should we approach to these text books which are also historical archives revealing the ideological conflicts and the deep crisis in the country.

 The purpose of this essay is to prove that school history in Syria has become hostage to ideological conflicts and is dominated by tendencies that do not believe in Syrian patriotism.
 This will exacerbate the deep national crisis that Syria has been experiencing for more than half a century.

 The study will be based on the descriptive and comparative approach, describing the different approaches and comparing them to reach conclusions.
-Samples will be selected from the same history textbooks of the four main parties that share control of Syrian territories.
+Samples will be selected from the same history textbooks of the main de facto authorities that share control of Syrian territories.